Welcome to The Counselor's Corner!

 Need to speak with the Counselor:

 Character Ed.
-Program

 Each month one student from every class in every grade level is recognized for demonstrating outstanding character!
 Teachers nominate students who consistently display these traits both in and out of the classroom.